simeonhhristov/java-workspace/README.md

 # java-workspace
+This repo stores:
-### This repo stores all the tasks that have been solved in the java course by the lecturer, during 4th semester.
+- The tasks that have been solved in the java course by the lecturer.
+- Solutions to homeworks I've been given throughout the course.